 In order to help the organism work less, busy dissipating heat in summer, you can also avoid feeding them during the hottest hours.
-Practically, in the morning they must be fed at dawn, rather than in the morning, and then after sunset, rather than in the early night.
-This rule obviously clashes with stud schedules and staff requirements, but it is an excellent measure if you can organize shifts.
+Essentially, they must be fed at dawn, rather than in the morning, and then after sunset, rather than in the early night.
+This rule obviously clashes with stud schedules and staff requirements, but it is an excellent measure if you can arrange shifts.